In a Hungarian family

 Activities after school

-Hungarians traditionally love sports, both doing and watching venues.
+Hungarians traditionally love sports, both doing and watching them.
 The most popular sports practiced are football (soccer), basketball, handball, pentathlon, tennis, but for example horseback riding, badminton, volleyball or ice hockey are gaining popularity.
 If you would like to start or continue a sport on your exchange, YFU Hungary and your host family will help you find the best opportunities so you can do sports in the afternoons.
 If you would like to do sports on a more professional level, check out our special Sport program!